code-423n4/2022-05-alchemix/README.md

 ## Potential protocol concerns

+Securing user funds is the top priority.
+On top of that, ensuring all accounting logic functions exactly as specified without any reentrancy vulnerabilities.
+We encourage wardens to focus on the flow of funds throughout the entire yield generation process.

 ## Areas of focus for Wardens

 We would like wardens to focus on any core functional logic, boundary case errors or similar issues which could be utilized by an attacker to take funds away from clients who have funds deposited in the protocol.
 We would also encourage focus on any mathematical accounting that could cause users to receive more or less credit than they should.
 That said, any errors may be submitted by wardens for review and potential reward as per the normal issue impact prioritization.
 Gas optimizations are welcome but not the main focus of this contest and thus at most 10% of the contest reward will be allocated to gas optimizations.
 For gas optimizations the most important flows are client deposit and withdrawal flows.